d6lts/gradebook/README.txt

    the appearance of the gradebook.
 See http://drupal.org/node/263967 for details on how to do this.

+10. Email notifications when grades or assignments are posted or modified can be enabled at the Email Settings fieldset on the Gradebook API configuration screen.
+The subject text and the body text of the notifications can also be customized on this form.
+Notifications for grades and assignments (and those provided by other Gradebook submodule) can be independently enabled.
+Once enabled, students and teachers will be able to find a Gradebook Settings fieldset when they edit their user profile with checkboxes that will allow them to opt-in to receiving these emails.

 III.
 Usage (for students and teachers)
 --------------------------------------